biogeochemistry/LakeTranRS/simulations/07_century_long/readme.md

 # Setup

 - The original input for 2010-01-01 to 2013-12-31 (i.e., 4 years) was
-  repeated as if it covers the whole 21st century.
+  repeated 25 times -- set as if it covers the whole 21st century.
 - Hopefully, it gives enough stochasticity in meteorological inputs and yet a 'stable' weather condition.
 - Stream inputs need to be improved.
 Specifically I need to set a good